-Welcome to the Department of Bioengineering & Software Engineering at FGCU!
-I invite you to explore our web site to learn more about our B.S. degree programs in both Software Engineering and in Bioengineering, both of which feature exceptional student to faculty ratios in our major courses.
+Welcome to the Department of Bioengineering at FGCU!
+I invite you to explore our web site to learn more about our B.S. degree program within the U.A.
+Whitaker College of Engineering.

-Bioengineering, synonymous at FGCU with the term "biomedical engineering," is the discipline that advances and makes use of knowledge in engineering, the life sciences, and medicine for the betterment of mankind.
-Bioengineers work to help people by improving human health through interdisciplinary activities that integrate the engineering and life sciences with the biomedical sciences and clinical practice.
-Bioengineers pursue a wide variety of careers which make use of their unique skills.
-In the medical device and biotechnology industries, for example, bioengineers may work to design, develop, manufacture or market new surgical instruments, implants, medical equipment, software, technologies, or therapies.
-Some bioengineers work closely with other health care professionals such as doctors, nurses, physical therapists, or rehabilitation specialists.
-Bioengineers can pursue advanced degrees in our field beyond the Bachelor's level to become better qualified to undertake careers in research, working in cutting edge areas such as cell and tissue engineering, or advanced medical imaging technologies.
-Federal agencies such as the Food and Drug Administration also hire bioengineers into important jobs in government service focused upon ensuring that medical and biologic devices in our country are safe and effective.
-An undergraduate degree in Bioengineering can also be an excellent stepping stone for entry into medical, dental, or other health professions, schools, and careers.
+Bioengineering, synonymous at FGCU with the term "biomedical engineering," is the discipline that advances and makes use of knowledge in engineering, the life sciences, physical sciences, mathematics and medicine for the betterment of mankind.
+Bioengineers work to help people by improving human health through interdisciplinary activities that integrate engineering and life sciences with biomedical sciences and clinical practice.
+Bioengineers pursue a wide variety of careers in both public and private sectors that make use of their unique skills.
+For example, in the medical device and biotechnology industries, bioengineers may work to design, develop, manufacture or market new surgical instruments, implants, medical equipment, software, technologies, or therapies.
+Within the field of health care, bioengineers work closely with other health care professionals such as doctors, nurses, physical therapists, or rehabilitation specialists.
+At federal agencies such as the Food and Drug Administration, bioengineers hold important jobs in government service focused on ensuring that medical and biologic devices in our country are safe and effective.
+Bioengineers can also pursue advanced degrees in our field at the Masters and Doctorate level to become better qualified to undertake careers in research, working in cutting edge areas such as cell and tissue engineering, or advanced medical imaging technologies.
+For those students interested in professional degree programs such as health professions or law school, an undergraduate degree in Bioengineering is an excellent stepping-stone for entry into those schools and careers as well.

-The Bureau of Labor Statistics lists Bioengineering/Biomedical Engineering and Software Engineering as two of the top engineering careers for the next decade.
-Employment of software developers is projected to grow by 30 percent from 2012 to 2020 (yielding 270,900 new jobs in the US), and job growth for bioengineers and biomedical engineers is projected to grow by 62% over the same time period.
-Both of these projected growth rates are much faster than the average for all professions combined.
+The Bureau of Labor Statistics lists Bioengineering/Biomedical Engineering as one of the top engineering careers for the next decade.
+Employment of bioengineers and biomedical engineers is projected to grow by 27% from 2012 to 2022.
+This projected growth rates is over twice the average growth rate for all professions combined in the United States.